LostInBrittany/granite-elements/README.md

 - [granite-ink](https://github.com/LostInBrittany/granite-ink/) - A webcomponent  to hand draw paths on a canvas and get the paths coordinates
 - [granite-led](https://github.com/LostInBrittany/granite-led/) - A webcomponent to display a LED-like ON/OFF status indicator

-## Style modules

-- [granite-bootstrap](https://github.com/LostInBrittany/granite-bootstrap/) - Wrapping of *Bootstrap CSS* as Polymer elements to be used as shared style in full ShadowDOM mode
-- [granite-font-awesome](https://github.com/LostInBrittany/granite-font-awesome/) - Wrapping of *Font Awesome CSS* as Polymer elements to be used as shared style in full ShadowDOM mode
-- [granite-prismjs](https://github.com/LostInBrittany/granite-prismjs/) - Wrapping of *Prism.js CSS themes* as Polymer elements to be used as shared style in full ShadowDOM mode

 ## Contributing